 1. Test TBI Injectors

-Inspecting the fuel spray on TBI injectors is easily checked visually.
-You can access fuel flow spray with ease, making it fast to inspect for potential issues.
+Inspecting the fuel spray on TBI injectors is easily checked visually and it is the first method of how to test fuel injectors.
+You can access fuel flow spray with ease, making it fast to do fuel injector testing for potential issues.

 Steps to inspect fuel spray:

 - Take the cover off the air cleaner housing

 - Ask someone to start the engine (or crank if it does not start)